EmanueleCiriachi/Sitecore-TinyMCERTE/README.md

 -copy to your web project the folder "\App_Config\Include\TinyEditor.config"

-and of course, the TinyMCERTE.dll file.
+and of course, deploy the TinyMCERTE.dll file.